isauraAlmar/Personal/README.md

 *
 ### Abreviations

-NoSQL
+NoSQL - non relational Structured Query Language

-DB
+DB - Database

-SW
+SW - Software

-HW
+HW - Hardware

-OS
+OS - Operationg system

+//think about the reason behind choosing techonoliges such as documentation, maturity , and the other 3 things